Advanced Magento 2 Developer Tools For Debugging

 3. Leverage Code Generation Features

-• Use code generation tools to create boilerplate code quickly.
+• Use code generation tools to create boilerplate code.
 Generate module scaffolding to save time on repetitive tasks.

-• Review and customize generated code as needed.
+• Review and customize the generated code as needed.

 4. Optimize Your Development Environment

-• Configure your IDE for Magento 2 development specifically.
+• Configure your IDE for Magento 2 development.
 Install relevant plugins to enhance Magento 2 compatibility.

 • Set up live templates for common Magento 2 code snippets.
 Use version control integration for easier code management.